RakhithJK/pyenv-pyenv-wiki/MacOS-login-shell.md

 # Configure the terminal to run your shell as a login shell

-The stock shell configuration examples for MacOS assume that the shell in the terminal runs as a login shell.
+The stock shell configuration examples for Pyenv 2.0.0-2.2.5 for MacOS assume that the shell in the terminal runs as a login shell.

 ## Check if the current shell is a login shell